Whoistolu/acme-checkout-poc/README.md

   - Calculating totals with offers and delivery rules applied
 - **RSpec Tests** – verifying basket totals against expected scenarios.

+## Final Notes & Assumptions

+- **Money Handling**: All prices and calculations use `BigDecimal` to avoid floating point rounding errors.
+- **Delivery Rules**: Rules are order-independent and applied by checking thresholds in ascending order.
+Orders of $90 or more result in free delivery by default.
+- **Offers**: The implementation uses the Strategy pattern.
+Each offer is encapsulated in its own class with an `apply` method, making it easy to add or remove offers without changing basket logic.
+- **Basket Responsibility**: The basket only coordinates product lookups, delivery calculation, and offer application.
+It does not contain hard-coded pricing logic, keeping it extensible.
+- **Error Handling**: Adding an unknown product code raises an `ArgumentError`.
+- **Proof of Concept Scope**: This project is to demonstrate Ruby, encapsulation, dependency injection, and extensible design patterns.

 # 👤 **Author**
  - GitHub: [@githubhandle](https://github.com/Whoistolu)